Can you imagine a day without toilet paper?

 Interestingly, Asian and Middle East people still do not care much about toilet paper to finish their daily business.
 Rather they prefer water to clean after using the bathroom.
 But the history of toilet paper is actually very fascinating.

-In this blog, we will discuss all the surprising facts and the history of toilet paper.
+In this blog, we will discuss all the surprising facts, about the history of toilet paper and also when was toilet paper invented.
+Because it remains a big question that who invented toilet paper.
 So if that is something you want to know more about or if the topic triggered curiosity in you, then read this article till the end.

 When was the Toilet Paper Invented?

 Toilet papers originated in the 2nd Century B.C., in China.
 However, the first use of it is recorded from the 6th century.
 Chinese manufacturers then started to make toilet paper commercials in the early 14th century.
 The company produced thousands of perfumed toilet papers for the imperial family of the Hongwu Emperor in 1393.

 However, paper became widely available in the 15th century.
 But, western countries did not use toilet paper until 1857.
 By the year 1930, these papers made their place in every bathroom.

 Archaeologists and anthropologists have spent a lot of their time researching toilet paper and finding dirty truths.
 According to researchers, before toilet paper was invented, the people of ancient Rome used tersorium to clean up.